 During this treatment, your health care professional will use a series of moves with her hands or a device to apply force to a specific joint in the back.

 Most athletes are very familiar with using NSAIDs to treat pain.
 This class of drugs includes ibuprofen (Advil and Motrin) naproxen (Aleve), celecoxib (Celebrex), and aspirin.
 These medications are not ideal for long-term back pain but can help provide short-term pain relief, especially in conjunction with other treatments.

 If NSAIDs don’t do the trick, your doctor may prescribe skeletal muscle relaxants, steroids, opioids and/or antidepressants.
 If you’re looking for alternative therapies, you can also try cortisone injections, acupuncture, massage and laser treatment.
 Your doctor may suggest surgery in rare cases.

-Check out 7 quick core exercises to help with back pain:
+Video: 7 quick core exercises to help with back pain

 Managing neck pain as an athlete